patteputejarahul1234-max/OIBSIP/Task1_NumberGuessingGame/README.md

 # Number Guessing Game

+## Description

-This project is a console-based Number Guessing Game developed using Java to improve problem-solving and programming skills.
-The player has to guess a randomly generated number within limited attempts based on the selected difficulty level.
+This project is a console-based Number Guessing Game developed using Java as part of the Oasis Infobyte Java Development Internship.

+The player has to guess a randomly generated number within a limited number of attempts.
+The game includes different difficulty levels, score calculation, hints, and replay functionality.

 ## Features

 - Random number generation
 - Easy, Medium, and Hard difficulty levels
 - Limited attempts for each level
-- Score calculation system
+- Score calculation based on attempts
 - Hint system
 - Play again option
-- Input validation
-- Round counter
+- Simple console interface

 ## Technologies Used